-X code cleaning methods: Couches with an X code cannot be cleaned with any type of water-based cleanser or water-free solvent.
-If your code is marked X, then vacuum up crumbs and/or pet hair from your couch using your vacuum’s upholstery attachment (it’s often T-shaped with a brush on the bottom; it might also be round).
+“X” means that the fabric should not be cleaned with a water-based cleaner or a solvent.
+Break out the vacuum and use your vacuum’s upholstery attachment (it’s often T-shaped with a brush on the bottom; it might also be round).
 You can also brush off debris with a soft-bristle upholstery brush or hand broom.

 Get the best tips from the cleaning obsessed.